Bentvueghels: The Bentvueghels and the Accademia di San Luca

-Traditionally, the low-brow qualities of the Bentvueghel's activities have been emphasized over their intellectual and artistic pursuits.
+The Bentvueghels were frequently at odds with Rome's Accademia di San Luca ("Academy of Saint Luke"), which had the purpose of elevating the work of "artists" above that of craftsmen.
+Art historians have often emphasized the low-brow qualities of the Bentvueghels's activities over their intellectual and artistic pursuits.
 David Levine suggests instead that "academic art-pedagogy, with its emphasis on repetitive copying, might well have struck members of the Bent [the Bentvueghels] as a low, mechanical process in contrast to their truly humanistic approach."
-Artists such as Pieter van Laer, however, belonged to both organisations.
+Artists such as Pieter van Laer belonged to both organisations showing that the relationship between the Bentvueghels and the Accademia were not always antagonistic.
+In fact, many of the Bentvueghels are known to have engaged with Antique sculpture and drawing from life showing thus an interest in the classical past and a dedication to academic discipline.

+Travel to Italy had become a rite of passage for young Dutch and Flemish artists after the publication of Karel van Mander's Schilder-boeck in 1604.
+Often encompassing a difficult and in many cases dangerous journey, artists would spend years getting to Italy, using their artistic talents to pay their way.
+Many never made it all the way to Italy, and many never attempted the trip back once they got there.
+On arrival, artists were generally fairly established thanks to their work experience acquired along the way.
+At the same time many were still young and unknown.
+What many shared by the time they arrived in Rome was an overwhelming confidence in their ability to live from their own work, and membership in the Accademia may therefore have felt of little importance to them.

 Known members

 The earliest-known publication listing the members is the book by Arnold Houbraken, an artist and engraver who never traveled to Italy, but who used the Bentvueghels membership list as a source for his book, De groote schouburgh der Nederlantsche konstschilders en schilderessen, in 1718.
 Whenever possible, he gives the nickname or bent of the painter in his biographical sketches.

 The original members of the group were also depicted in a series of drawings made around 1620.
 Among those appearing in the drawings are Cornelis van Poelenburch, Bartholomeus Breenbergh, Dirck van Baburen, Paulus Bor, Cornelis Schut and Simon Ardé.
-Upon initiation, members were given aliases that were often classical gods and heroes, such as Bacchus, Cupid, Hector, Meleager, Cephalus, Pyramus, Orpheus, etc. Sometimes, however, the aliases were witty or semi-obscene in keeping with the general activities of the society.